kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 5. Gatsby reads this content through the connected plugins and retrieves selected data, such as metadata in docs.
 It later transforms the data into a GraphQL schema which can be pulled by React components.

-6. Gatsby uses the [Node API](https://www.gatsbyjs.org/docs/node-apis/) to build particular static HTML sites from React components which use the generated GraphQL schema.
+6. Gatsby uses the [Node API](https://www.gatsbyjs.org/docs/node-apis/) to build particular static HTML sites from React components that use the generated GraphQL schema.
 It then [optimizes](https://www.gatsbyjs.org/docs/performance/) these static sites to increase their performance.

 7. Finally, Netlify deploys the static sites.